Meet our Head of Art and Design

 My undergraduate degree is in Photography, I also have a Masters Degree in Contemporary Arts & Music.

-How did you become the Head of School for Visual Communication at Birmingham City University?
+How did you become the Head of Art and Design at Birmingham City University?

-I have worked in the School for over 20 years, as a visiting tutor, lecturer, course director and deputy head.
-I was appointed to the role of Head of School in 2015, so I suppose you could say I 'climbed the ladder’.
-I think I have the advantage of experiencing and understanding most aspects of the School.
+I have worked here for over 20 years, as a visiting tutor, lecturer, course director and deputy head.
+I think I have the advantage of experiencing and understanding most aspects of Art and Design.

 What does your job involve?

-What’s your favourite thing about working for the School?
+What’s your favourite thing about working in Art and Design?

-Sharing the many successes of our students and staff, in a large and creative school, this is a frequent pleasure.
+Sharing the many successes of our students and staff, in a large and creative environment, this is a frequent pleasure.

 What have been your career highlights so far?

-Because of the global reach and interest in the School, I’ve managed to teach my subject in Thailand, Hong Kong, Malaysia, Taiwan and Mexico and travel in Europe and America.
+Because of the global reach and interest in our courses, I’ve managed to teach my subject in Thailand, Hong Kong, Malaysia, Taiwan and Mexico and travel in Europe and America.
 These are obvious highlights, but running exchanges and study abroad opportunities for students are very rewarding.
-Also, bringing international opportunities in to Birmingham is great too; like working with Magnum Photo Agency on a staff and student Photography project.
+Also, bringing international opportunities into Birmingham is great too; like working with Magnum Photo Agency on a staff and student Photography project.

 What are your specialist areas?